 - Another challenge we have faced has been in the margin expectations from retailers.
 At the same time, core consumer behaviour has not changed - expecting regular promotions, and always shopping around to seek out the best price.
 This has generally meant that our margins have been squeezed.
 I think it's a trend we see happening across the food sector in a number of different categories as many retailers will look to trim their listings further as they rationalise the products they stock after the pandemic.

 - We forecast a sustained increase in interest in food labelling and 'free from' products.
 Veganism has already increased 700% in a year and is set to continue rising in the foreseeable future, with more and more consumers taking more interest in ingredients and allergens labelling.
 Producers need to be clear and transparent about what is in the products they make and make sure their own supply chains are free from ‘hidden’ dangers.

-- The rise of artisanal food brands seems set to continue, with consumers demanding ever increasing brand choice.
-Premiumisation has been a key driver for this trend, with consumers showing willingness to spend a little more on everyday food items as they are considered 'luxurious' whilst being relatively low-ticket items, therefore eminently affordable to the average consumer.
+- The rise of artisanal food brands seems set to continue, with consumers demanding ever-increasing brand choices.
+Premiumisation has been a key driver for this trend, with consumers showing a willingness to spend a little more on everyday food items as they are considered 'luxurious' whilst being relatively low-ticket items, therefore eminently affordable to the average consumer.